 In order to keep students, staff, and property safe, it may be necessary for Turning Pointe to utilize time out and physical restraint procedures.
 The use of time out procedures and physical restraint is only as a means to maintain a safe and orderly learning environment by keeping students, staff, and property safe.
 Neither time out nor physical restraint shall be used in administering discipline to individual students, (i.e., as a form of punishment) or to inflict pain as an intentional method of control.
 In addition, no mechanical or chemical restraint will be used.
-Time out and physical restraint procedures are implemented by staff trained in the systematic approaches, when absolutely necessary, as a therapeutic intervention, when less restrictive and intrusive interventions have been tried and proved ineffective in stopping the imminent danger, and as allowed by the Illinois State Board of Education (ISBE).
+Time out and physical restraint procedures are implemented by staff trained in the systematic approaches, when absolutely necessary, as a therapeutic intervention, when less restrictive and intrusive interventions have been tried and proved ineffective in stopping the imminent danger.

 If a time out or physical restraint is utilized, it is least to most restrictive and as a last resort.
 Both procedures allow for means of communication by the student's preferred method when the safety of others is not compromised, (i.e. hands for signing, gestures, AAC device, etc.), and do not restrict or impair a student's ability to breath normally, nor obstruct their airway.
-All instances for time out and physical restraint are documented on the required Physical Restraint and Time Out Form (ISBE 11-01) and administration, parent/guardian, the Illinois State Board of Education (ISBE), and the home school districts are notified.
+All instances for time out and physical restraint are documented and administration and parent/guardian are notified.